DiSkyOrg/Documentation/docs/docs/types.md

 The **Guild** type represent a Discord server.
 It holds information like the name, icon, owner, and the members.

+### `message`

+The **Message** type represent a message sent in a channel.
+It holds information like the content, the author, and the channel it was sent in.
+It can also hold attachments, embeds, and reactions.

+Most actions about a message may only be done by its owner (e.g. edit), but some actions can be done by anyone (e.g. delete).

 ### `invite`

 Represent a Discord invitation to a guild.
 It always points to a channel (that is of course in the guild), and can have a limited number of uses, and an expiration date.